Qbricks/qbricks.github.io/README.md

 ### How to apply

-Applications should be sent to sebastien.bardin@cea.fr as soon as possible (first come, first served) and by early July 2021 at the latest.
+Applications should be sent to christophe.chareton@cea.fr as soon as possible (first come, first served) and by early July 2021 at the latest.
 Candidates should send a CV, a cover letter, a transcript of all their university results, as well as contact information of two references.
 Each  position is expected to start in October 2021.

-Advisors: Sébastien Bardin (CEA), Christophe Chareton (CEA)
+Advisors:  Christophe Chareton (CEA), Sébastien Bardin (CEA)
-Contact: sebastien.bardin@cea.fr
+Contact: christophe.chareton@cea.fr

 # News

+- **Our code is back** to open source [diffusion](https://github.com/Qbricks/qbricks.github.io), under License LGPL, 2.1,  _April 2022_ .
+- **Ongoing internship** _April 2022_ Welcome, Mohamed Bassiouny, working on automated circuit equivalence verification.
+- **Book chapter submission** _March 2022_ Our survey on formal methods in quantum computing was submitted, as a Book Chapter to appear in the " "Handbook of Formal Analysis and Verification in Cryptography" (CRC), see the [preprint](https://arxiv.org/abs/2109.06493).
+- **Ongoing PhD** _March 2022_ Welcome, Jérôme Ricciardi, working on mixed path-sums.
+- **Ongoing internship** _February 2022_ Welcome, Tomas Barros Carneiro, working on an imperative developement interface for quantum formal verification.
-- **Presentation at IQFA** Nov 2021_ Qbricks was presented at the 12th Colloquium on Quantum Engineering, Fundamental Aspects to Applications, 2021 [(slides)](https://github.com/Qbricks/qbricks.github.io/files/7526625/IQFA_21.pdf).
+- **Presentation at IQFA** _Nov 2021_ Qbricks was presented at the [12th Colloquium on Quantum Engineering, Fundamental Aspects to Applications](https://iqfacolloq2021.sciencesconf.org/), 2021 [(slides)](https://github.com/Qbricks/qbricks.github.io/files/7526625/IQFA_21.pdf).
 - **Online survey** [Formal Methods for Quantum Programs: A Survey](https://arxiv.org/abs/2109.06493) _September 2021_.
 - **Presentation at QPL** _June 2021_ Qbricks was presented at the 2021 online QPL conference [(slides)](https://github.com/Qbricks/qbricks.github.io/files/6630309/main.pdf).
 - **Qbricks at ESOP**        _March 2021_  Glad to participate to the 2021 online ESOP conference [(slides)](https://github.com/Qbricks/qbricks.github.io/files/6419798/main.pdf).